Messi confirms Barcelona exit, latest on PSG move - Transfer news

 “That is honestly one possibility.
 I’ve got nothing confirmed with anybody,” Messi said.
 “When the press release was published, got a lot of calls, lot of clubs interested.
 At the minute I’ve not got anything closed but we are talking about a lot of things.”

-Barcelona president Laporta held the press conference after the club released a statement saying that could not sign Messi to a new contract due to La Liga rules over the size of the salary.
+Barcelona president Laporta held his own press conference on after the club released a statement saying that could not sign Messi to a new contract due to La Liga rules over the size of the salary.

 “We are over the salary limit that we are allowed.
 It is as simple as that,” Laporta confirmed.